seanmerron/Retirement-Roadmap/README.md

 Groceries
 -  Have to find the right mixture of online, grocery store and bulk stores.
 -    Better quality Meats and Produce are usually on sale every week and just have to find the right store.
--    Take advantage of apps like iBotta or Walmart savings catcher that give you rewards cash to spend.
+-    Clip coupons and take advantage of apps like iBotta or Walmart savings catcher that give you rewards cash to spend.
 -    Buy pantry items at bulk stores.
 -    Amazon has a subscribe and save program where you can get 15% off on items you order on a reoccurring basis.
 This is awesome for diapers, wipes, pet food and random pantry items.
 -    Stretch your groceries thin.
 Don't go back to do a major shop until every item in your pantry and freezer is accounted for.
 If you make a meal, think of something creative with the leftovers but don’t cook the next meal until the leftovers are gone.
 I can't stress enough how much this bullet will save you.